2015 Registration will commence on Tuesday, January 6, 2015 and received Monday through Friday between the hours of 9:00 a.m. and 3:00p.m.

-Physical – Primary functions require sufficient ability and mobility to work in a water treatment plant; to stand or sit for prolonged period of time; to occasionally stoop, crawl, bend kneel, crouch, reach, turn and twist; to lift, carry, push, and/or pull light to moderate amounts of weight; to operate plant and office equipment requiring repetitive hand movement and fine coordination including use of a computer keyboard; ability to drive; and to verbally communicate to exchange information.
+Physical – Primary functions require sufficient ability and mobility to work in an office setting; to stand or sit for prolonged period of time; to occasionally stoop, crawl, bend, kneel, crouch, reach, turn and twist; to lift, carry, push, and/or pull light to moderate amounts of weight; to operate office equipment requiring repetitive hand movement and fine coordination including use of a computer keyboard; and to verbally communicate with others to exchange information.
 Occasionally push / pull objects weighing up to 100 pounds; occasionally required to lift / carry objects weighing up to 50 pounds.

 Vocal – Vocal communication is required for expressing or exchanging ideas by means of spoken words, conveying detailed or important instructions to others accurately, loudly, or quickly.

-(Must be currently employed at least one (1) year as a full time employee with the City of East Chicago.
+Must be currently employed at least one (1) year as a full time or part time employee with the City of East Chicago.

 Submit an Internal Employee Transfer Request form, cover letter, and resume to the Department of Human Resources.

-Mail, fax, or email cover letter and resume to the Department of Human Resources.
+Email, fax or mail cover letter and resume to the Department of Human Resources.

 Mrs. Sandra Favela